ASTM E303 Slip Resistance Test Safety Criteria

 Floor Slip Resistance Testing with ASTM E303

-For the test methods created by representatives of the tile industry, such as ASTM C1028 and ANSI A326.3, the goal is and was to help sell slippery tile, and then defend building owners who have installed it only to soon find themselves defending their slippery floors in court.
+The latest nonsense published by slip and fall “expert liars” is ASTM F2508, which is a way to falsely “validate” their “slip test tribometers” that lack any good science behind them, and have either a withdrawn ASTM standard or no standard at all anywhere on earth.
+For the test methods created by representatives of the tile industry, such as ASTM C1028 and ANSI A326.3, the goal is and was to help sell slippery tile, and then defend building owners who have installed it only to soon find themselves defending their slippery floors in court with the help of “liars for hire” using the English XL and Mark IIIB.

 Interpretation of Results and Safety Criteria for Pendulum Floor Slip Resistance Testing

-In the United States, ASTM standards don’t come with safety guidelines or recommendations (they’re just test methods), and the Americans with Disabilities Act (ADA) says floors should be “slip resistant”, but doesn’t define what that means, OSHA gives guidance based on meaningless misinformation they digested from expert court liars (mentioned above), and usually building codes are vague, misinformed, and change every few years.
+In the United States, ASTM standards don’t come with safety guidelines or recommendations (they’re just test methods), and the Americans with Disabilities Act (ADA) says floors should be “slip resistant”, but doesn’t define what that means.
+OSHA gives guidance based on meaningless misinformation they digested from expert court liars (mentioned above), and usually building codes are vague, misinformed, and change every few years.
 So Americans have been left to guess a flooring’s slip resistance, or ask the tile manufacturer what tiles are appropriate for areas that must be slip resistant.
 That’s often like asking a used car salesman if the old junker you’re looking at will keep reliably running for decades.
-He’ll tell you whatever will get you to pull out your checkbook.
+A good salesperson will tell you whatever will get you to pull out your checkbook.
 But luckily the international floor slip resistance testing community has been working on safety guidelines for decades using the British Pendulum Tester.

 Based on the Australian Safety Codes and Guidelines in HB198:2014, different flooring areas will require different levels of slip resistance.
 Here are their recommendations for minimum pendulum DCOF slip resistance test values for various areas (click on chart below to open it up):